charlie-tango/hooks/packages/useId/readme.md

 const id = useId(prefix?: string)
 ```

+The `useId` hook should ideally wrapped with the `IdProvider`.
+This ensures that the generated id's are deterministic, since the provider is created once for each instance of the application.

+The hook will revert to generating the `id` as a side effect if the `IdProvider` is not included.
+This means you will get back `undefined` during the initial render.

+> ⚠️ When using the hook to generate an `id` for an HTML element, make sure you prefix it with fixed string value - otherwise you'll create a global `id` that's just a number.

 ## Example

-The `useId` hook requires the application to be wrapped in the `IdProvider`.
-This is ensures that the generated id's are deterministic, since it's created once for each instance of the application.

-When using this as the `id` for an HTML element, make sure you prefix it with fixed string value - otherwise you'll create a global `id` that's just a number.

 ```js
 import React from 'react'